zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 ### Invalidate all tokens for a service

-A security administrator that has specific access to SAF resources can invalidate all tokens bound to a specific service by calling the following REST API endpoint through the Gateway:
+A security administrator who has specific access to SAF resources can invalidate all tokens bound to a specific service by calling the following REST API endpoint through the Gateway:

 `DELETE /auth/access-token/revoke/tokens/scope`